apache/flink-web/contribute-code.md

 - Travis: Flink is pre-configured for [Travis CI](http://docs.travis-ci.com/), which can be easily enabled for your personal repository fork (it uses GitHub for authentication, so you do not need an additional account).
 Simply add the *Travis CI* hook to your repository (*Settings --> Integrations & services --> Add service*) and enable tests for the `flink` repository on [Travis](https://travis-ci.org/profile).

 -----

+---

+Please note that some tests in Flink's code base are flaky and can fail by chance.
+The Flink community is working hard on improving these tests but sometimes this is not possible, e.g., when tests include external dependencies.
+We maintain all tests that are known to be flaky in Jira and attach the **`test-stability`** label.
+Please check (and extend) this list of [known flaky tests](https://issues.apache.org/jira/issues/?jql=project%20%3D%20FLINK%20AND%20resolution%20%3D%20Unresolved%20AND%20labels%20%3D%20test-stability%20ORDER%20BY%20priority%20DESC) if you encounter a test failure that seems to be unrelated to your changes.

+Please note that we run additional build profiles for different combinations of Java, Scala, and Hadoop versions to validate your contribution.
+We encourage every contributor to use a *continuous integration* service that will automatically test the code in your repository whenever you push a change.
+The [Best practices]( {{site.base}}/contribute-code.html#best-practices ) guide shows how to integrate [Travis](https://travis-ci.org/) with your GitHub repository.

+In addition to the automated tests, please check the diff of your changes and remove all unrelated changes such as unnecessary reformatting.

 ## Setup a development environment